PaarthAg/Case-study/Mission and Arena Analysis.md

 My Insights:-
 1. The arena and the task plan has been made to test the rover for the conditions that might simulate the moons conditions on earth's gravity.
 2. The first task is to reach from start point to way point by traversing about all the obstacles in between, so there are 3 small obstacles in between, which are 2 15cm side blocks and 1 20cm diameter crater.
 TO traverse      through both we need to make a system that can do the following:

-   1. **Detect the crater and the block**: We have to keep in mind that there is no atmosphere on the moon so the use of something like the ultrasonic sensor will be not viable.
+I. **Detect the crater and the block**: We have to keep in mind that there is no atmosphere on the moon so the use of something like the ultrasonic sensor will be not viable.
 So the best alternate we got is using camera       to see the obstacle, use open cv and other machine learning algorithms to help the rover detect the block and craters.
 Aother good part of using the cameras will be that the organisers have already told that there          will be a well lit environment and we can use computer vision to even know the distance and the dimensions of our obstacles (we have to read those values as a part of the challenge too).
 We can use sterero vision(2         cameras) or give the rover obstacles preknown dimensions as reference to measure the distance from the rover.

-   2.**Drive mechanism**: We have to be able to make a drive system that can easily go over a block of sides equal to 15cm and craters of diameter of 20cm.
+II.**Drive mechanism**: We have to be able to make a drive system that can easily go over a block of sides equal to 15cm and craters of diameter of 20cm.
 For this we can use many suspension systems such as the positive         and negative quadrilateral levers suspension mechanism which is excellent for climbing over obstacles (220mm considering frictional constants of moon surface and does not need the wheel's radius to be bigger than the       obstacle), smooth travelling, equal distribution of load to all 6 wheels and can be folded easily for easy carrying or maybe use the rocker bogie system that can climb upto 20-30cm obstacles (much simpler and hence         better for this case).

-   3.**Turning**: We should use a diffrential drive system for such a project as that is much easier to use and avoids using extra motors to turn.
+III.**Turning**: We should use a diffrential drive system for such a project as that is much easier to use and avoids using extra motors to turn.

-3.The second task is to identify and pick up the sample, so for that, as we can already set the path of the rover we may not use a rotating camera and the camera can detect the distance between the target sample and us,       then we can use the manupilator to pickup the sample, the manupilator needs only 3 degrees of motion if our diffrential drive is good enough and would need 1 degree to descend/ascend and the other to approach/distance the   target sample and the last one to rotate the sample in order to fit it in the tube as the tube is in a vertical orientation.
+3.The second task is to identify and pick up the sample, so for that, as we can already set the path of the rover we may not use a rotating camera and the camera can detect the distance between the target sample and us,      then we can use the manupilator to pickup the sample, the manupilator needs only 2 degrees of motion if our diffrential drive is good enough and would need 1 degree to descend/ascend and the other to approach/distance      the target sample .

 4.Now we need the rover to navigate the terrain automatically to the sample drop point.
 For the detection of where the drop point is we may need a camera up high (under the height limit) which will scan the surroundings       and identify where the drop point is.
 Next the rover must identify the obstacles in between itself and the blocks, and choose the most efficient path considering its ability to traverse through different types of            obstacles.

 5.Next when the rover has reached in the drop zone (1500mm diameter circular region), we may use the cameras to identify the blue tube and use algorithms that approach the drop point and use the arm to drop the sample         target.

 6.Final task for the robot is to come out of the final point (1500mm diameter circle) and position itself nearer to the final point autonomously, which can be done by measuring disance from the the tube to know that we are out of the final position zone and also keep in mind of the obstacles that might be in its surroundings.

 For the field round:-

 Arena:
 1. Size of the arena: 12 m X 9 m.
 2. Known elements in the arena: